-Each 1.00 increase (decrease) in the assumed initial public offering price of $$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by new investors by $$, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
-An increase (decrease) of 1,000,000 shares in the number of shares offered by us would increase (decrease) the total consideration paid by new investors by $$, assuming no change in the assumed initial public offering price.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$\\\\ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by new investors by \$\\\\\, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
+An increase (decrease) of 1,000,000 shares in the number of shares offered by us would increase (decrease) the total consideration paid by new investors by \$\\\\\, assuming no change in the assumed initial public offering price.

-The number of shares of our common stock to be outstanding after this offering is based on 79,762,858 shares of our common stock (including 15,000,000 shares of our common stock issuable upon the automatic conversion of our series A convertible preferred stock immediately prior to the closing of this offering) outstanding as of January 31, 2021, and excludes the following:
+The number of shares of our common stock to be outstanding after this offering is based on 82,429,525 shares of our common stock (including 15,000,000 shares of our common stock issuable upon the automatic conversion of our series A convertible preferred stock immediately prior to the closing of this offering) outstanding as of January 31, 2021, and excludes the following:

-• outstanding warrants to purchase an aggregate of 6,769,635 shares of common stock at a weighted average exercise price of \$2.82 per share;

-• outstanding stock options to purchase an aggregate of 23,800,000 shares of common stock at a weighted average exercise price of \$0.84 per share;

-convertible debt instruments to receive up to an aggregate of 245,999 shares of common stock at a weighted average conversion price of \$1.50 per share;

-shares of common stock reserved for future grants pursuant to the exercise of options or other equity awards under our incentive compensation plans; and shares of common stock issuable upon the exercise of warrants we expect to grant to the underwriters in this offering.
+- outstanding warrants to purchase an aggregate of 8,102,868 shares of common stock at a weighted average exercise price of \$2.85 per share; - outstanding stock options to purchase an aggregate of 24,250,000 shares of common stock at a weighted average exercise price of \$0.86 per share; - convertible debt instruments to receive up to an aggregate of 232,049 shares of common stock at a weighted average conversion price of \$1.50 per share; - and shares of common stock reserved for future grants pursuant to the exercise of options or other equity awards under our incentive compensation plans; - shares of common stock issuable upon the exercise of warrants we expect to grant to the underwriters in this offering.

+number of shares outstanding after this offering.